LuchoTurtle/andys-wed/README.md

 # Mandylena's Wed

-A beautiful, feature rich, smooth and eye-popping responsive wedding website/experience made for Madalena and Andrew's special day.
+Wdding website/experience made for Madalena and Andrew's special day.

 Created with Three.js, GSAP and Sass.
 You can find a live demo [here](https://mandylena.pt/).